aprilmaraat/python-basic/README.md

 FastAPI with SQLAlchemy (CRUD Example)

-This project is a simple CRUD API built with FastAPI
+This project is a simple CRUD API built with FastAPI, SQLAlchemy, and Pydantic.
-, SQLAlchemy
-, and Pydantic
-.
 It provides endpoints for managing Users and Items, with an SQLite database for persistence.

 🚀 Features